 - Once you do that, you can go back to your Vbout dashboard and head over to the landing page in question and click on edit to enter into editor mode.

-- From the left sidebar, click on Settings, a popup window will appear, then select Domain Settings from the top tabs, and finally click on My Own Domain.
+- From the top Toolbar, click on Settings, a popup window will appear, then select Domain Settings from the top tabs, and finally click on My Own Domain.

 - Inside the Domain Alias drop select field, click on Add new domain… or select your domain if it has already been added before.